Complexity

 summary: ClassVar[str] = 'Forbid compare expressions that are too long.'

-class TooLongTryBodyViolation(node, text=None, baseline=None)[source]
+final class TooLongTryBodyViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation